cweirich/GettingAndCleaningDataCourseProject/Codebook.md

 So we have the following environment variables:
 1. **testTable**: returned by *mountTable* with "test" parameter.
 2. **trainTable**: returned by *mountTable* with "train" parameter.
-3. **wholeDataset**: is the merge of the test and train datasets (req.
+3. **wholeDataset**: the merge of the test and train datasets (req.
 1)
-4. **moltenDataset**: is the long format of the dataset, using the columns subject and activity as constants.
+4. **moltenDataset**: the long format of the dataset, using the columns subject and activity as constants.
-5. **tidyDataset**: is the reshaped molten data using the mean of the activities, grouped by subject and activity (req.
+5. **tidyDataset**: the reshaped molten data using the mean of the activities, grouped by subject and activity (req.
 5)